Road Travel America

 Zion National Park in Utah

+Towering red cliffs and outdoor activities make Zion National Park a popular vacation destination in southwestern Utah.
 A prominent feature of the park of 229 square miles is Zion Canyon, 15 miles long and about half a mile in depth.

-Many outdoor activities are popular, including hiking, climbing, bicycling, river trips and exploring the Narrows.
+Outdoor activities are popular, including hiking, climbing, bicycling, river trips and exploring the Narrows.
 Access to the main section of the park is via two points along State Route 9, the east entrance and the south entrance at Springdale.
 The Kolob Canyons entrance is on Interstate 15.

 Read more about Zion National Park in Utah